 UNICEF in Action

-All countries in the region have held bi-annual mass vitamin A supplementation as part of the Child Health Day campaign.
-The intervention is integrated with other high impact outreach activities such as de-worming, immunization and distribution of insecticide-treated mosquito nets.
+Most countries in the region have bi-annual mass vitamin A supplementation as part of the Child Health Day campaign, together with other high impact interventions such as de-worming, immunization and distribution of insecticide-treated mosquito nets.

 Countries are increasingly recognizing Integrated Management of Acute Malnutrition as part of the minimum core package of nutrition interventions.
-Nineteen of the 20 countries in the region have begun to build national capacities to scale up this approach.
+Seventeen of the 21 countries in the region have begun to build national capacities to scale up this approach.

 More on nutrition